stantheguru/atm_react/README.md

-# Welcome to Atm App
+# Welcome to ATM App

 This project was created with `react js`
 The app uses `APIS` powered by `ASP.NET Web API` available on https://github.com/stantheguru/atm_csharp